Category: Autism Guides

 Seeking Professional Help

-It’s crucial to recognize early signs of an impending meltdown and intervene promptly to prevent escalation.
+It’s crucial to recognise early signs of an impending meltdown and intervene promptly to prevent escalation.

 Common early signs include: